kodecocodes/i9t/testing/testing.markdown

 Do the same with the `import` statement at the top of **WorkoutTests.swift** and **ExerciseTests.swift**.

 Magic!
 All your compiler errors disappear.
+Run your tests again to check that they all pass.

 > **Note**: `@testable` has no effect on the private access control.
 As they say in Vegas, what you declare `private` stays `private` :]

-[TODO: Post crash-fix, run code coverage one more time here.]
+Once the tests have finished, head back to the code coverage report: in the **Report navigator**, select the most recent **Test** run, and then click **Coverage** in the main panel.
+Check out the coverage % for **DataModel.swift**: 100%!
+Nice work.

 ## UI testing